andyrewlee/andyrewlee.github.io/about.md

 permalink: /about/
 ---

-Blog about how humans and machines learn.
+Blog about Ethereum and machine learning